Obituary of Bill the Bulb Baron Welch

 Bill’s farm will be open to the public the following day, March 1 from 9:00 AM - 5:00 PM.
 Located at 1820 Highway 1, Moss Landing for farm tours, sharing memories, and enjoying drinks and snacks, while saying our final goodbyes among the flowers that Bill loved so dearly.
 A memorial plaque will be mounted in Bill’s honor at the entrance to the fields.

-Donations can be made to The American Daffodil Society to honor Bill’s memoryTo send flowers to the family of Bill the Bulb Baron Welch, please visit Tribute Store
+Donations can be made to The American Daffodil Society to honor Bill’s memoryTo send flowers to the family or plant a tree in memory of Bill the Bulb Baron Welch, please visit Tribute Store